 | Historical landmarks | Significant landmarks like El Morro, La Fortaleza, and Caguana Indigenous Ceremonial Park |

 Walking through Old San Juan feels like stepping back in time.
-Cobblestone streets are lined with colorful buildings and wrought-iron balconies.
-The island also offers lively festivals such as La Fiesta de San Sebastián, which features traditional music, dance, and local crafts.
+Cobblestone streets run between colorful buildings with wrought-iron balconies.
+The island also hosts lively festivals like La Fiesta de San Sebastián, which features traditional music, dance, and local crafts.

 Puerto Rico’s food scene shines with dishes like mofongo (mashed plantains) and lechón (roast pork).
-Salsa and reggaeton play in the streets.
-Spending time with local culture gives you a deeper feel for the island’s identity and spirit.
+Salsa and reggaeton fill the streets.
+Spending time with the local culture gives you a deeper feel for the island’s identity and spirit.

 The Bahamas means luxury and relaxation.
-The archipelago has more than 700 islands and cays and offers high-end resorts for every taste.
-Nassau, on New Providence Island, is home to some of the most opulent accommodations in the region.
+The archipelago holds more than 700 islands and cays, with high-end resorts to match every taste.
+Nassau, on New Providence Island, ranks among the most opulent resort destinations in the entire region.

 Resorts like Atlantis Paradise Island include sprawling water parks, fine dining, and luxurious spas.
-Beyond Nassau, Exuma provides a more private experience with exclusive resorts and stunning private islands.
-You can relax on pristine beaches or swim with pigs at Pig Beach or snorkel in Thunderball Grotto.
+Exuma, just a short trip away, gives you a more private experience with exclusive resorts and stunning private islands.
+You can relax on pristine beaches, swim with pigs at Big Major Cay (better known as Pig Beach), or snorkel in Thunderball Grotto.

-The Bahamas’ clear waters are perfect for sailing or yachting.
-Guests explore hidden coves and uninhabited islands.
+The Bahamas’ clear waters suit sailing and yachting perfectly.
+Guests explore hidden coves and uninhabited islands throughout the archipelago.
 Whether you lounge by an infinity pool or enjoy a spa treatment, relaxation comes easily here.

 Products Worth Considering